Welcome to our April 2021 Client information Bulletin

 The Australian Taxation Office (ATO) has recently released draft Practice Compliance Guidelines (PCG) 2021/D2, which are guidelines on how the ATO will identify professional practice firms for review of profit distributions and working owner payments.
 This PCG is targeted at but not limited to professional practices such as lawyers, architects, medical practices, engineers, architects etc., operating through trusts, companies and partnerships of discretionary trusts.
 Ultimately, the ATO have an expectation working owners are to receive an amount equivalent to the ATO’s perceived market value share of profit inclusive of a market value salary.
 Once finalised, this guidance is expected to apply prospectively from 1 July 2021.

 It is important to note PCG’s are not legislative documents, they are ATO guidelines only, which explains how the ATO will undertake its compliance activity with specific income tax legislative matters.
 While the ATO have their expectation of what working owners should receive, there is no prevailing legislation that requires directors and working owners of businesses to pay themselves a salary.
-Therefore while the ATO may ask questions on why owners are not being paid a salary, we are of the opinion there is nothing they can enforce to make owners be paid a salary.
-On reading of PCG 2021/D2, this certainly appears to be more targeted at identifying structures which are designed for tax avoidance (rather than minimisation) which would be identified through the unnecessary complexity of a group structure and or transactions which does not appear to have any Commercial rationale.
+Therefore while the ATO may ask questions on why owners are not being paid a salary or a low salary, we are of the opinion that the ATO cannot enforce owners to be paid a salary.
+On reading of PCG 2021/D2, this certainly appears to be more targeted at identifying structures which are designed for tax avoidance (rather than minimisation) through the unnecessary complexity of a group structure and or transactions which do not appear to have any commercial rationale.

 The draft guidance for professional services